 - Another type of request and the more complicated is the time-consuming method of discovery and erasure of relevant data that exists on the database.

 Google is currently working its way through 2.4 million valid requests!
-An organisation inundated with such requests coming in rapidly throughout 48 hours inevitably find it impossible to manage.
+An organization inundated with such requests coming in rapidly throughout 48 hours inevitably finds it impossible to manage.

 Education and training

 Begin your strategy by looking at your team.
-The workforce must know what to expect in a worst-case scenario, and how to deal with RTBF request.
+The workforce must know what to expect in a worst-case scenario, and how to deal with RTBF requests.

 Across the board, education and training on the correct processes will guarantee stability and preparedness for your company.